Placement Tests, Transfer Credit, AP

 Placement Tests in Korean

-If your family speaks Korean at home but your reading and writing abilities are nonexistent or very limited, please enroll in LK116 Heritage Korean 1 without taking the exam.
+IMPORTANT: Students whose family speaks Korean at home but their reading and writing abilities are nonexistent or very limited should enroll in LK116 Heritage Korean 1 without taking the placement exam.
 LK116 is offered once a year during every fall semester.

-For questions, e-mail Jungsoo Kim, Coordinator of the Korean Language Program at email@example.com.
+For questions, e-mail Prof. Jungsoo Kim, Coordinator of the Korean Language Program at firstname.lastname@example.org.

 Placement Tests in other languages